Code Formatting

 C/C++

-After resolving Bug 1118 and Bug 2357 the sources have a uniform coding formatting based on the Google Style.
+The sources have a uniform coding formatting based on the Google Style.

-The style is also defined in the .clang-format file which when used by clang-format produces a correctly formatted source file.
+The style is defined in the .clang-format file which when used by clang-format produces a correctly formatted source file.

 CMake